RealVNC® is a registered Private Limited Company.

 We need to collect and handle your personal information in this way to perform the contract for the use of our software.

-Your information is only collected or handled if you have signed in to VNC Viewer with your RealVNC account, or if you have enabled the collection of anonymous usage data for analytics purposes.
+Your information is only collected or handled if you have signed in to VNC® Viewer with your RealVNC® account, or if you have allowed the collection of usage data.

-When you use your RealVNC account to sign in to VNC Viewer, we collect and handle information about your sign-in so you can identify exactly where you’ve signed in.
-The details we collect include application name and version, local user name, computer description, machine name, device name, device type, OS name and version.
-This information is cleared if you sign out of VNC Viewer.
+When you use your RealVNC® account to sign in to VNC® Viewer, we collect and handle information about your sign-in so you can identify exactly where you’ve signed in from.
+The details we collect include application name and version, local user name, computer description, machine name, device name, device type, and OS name and version.
+This information is cleared if you sign out of VNC® Viewer.

-When signed in to a VNC Viewer with your RealVNC account, we also collect information about computers in your VNC Viewer Address Book.
-The details include any name you have assigned to the computer in your address book, the address to use when connecting to it (e.g. a hostname, IP address, port/display details, or other identifier), the public key to expect when connecting to the computer, the default user name to use for authentication, the time of last connection, any configured labels for the address book entry, and an optional screenshot taken during the last connection.
-You can clear this information at any time by deleting the relevant address book entries from VNC Viewer.
+When signed in to a VNC® Viewer with your RealVNC® account, we also collect information about computers in your VNC® Viewer Address Book.
+The details include any name you have assigned to a computer in your address book, the address to use when connecting to it (e.g. a hostname, IP address, port/display details, or other identifier), the public key to expect when connecting to that computer, the default user name to use for authentication, the time of last connection, any configured labels for the address book entry, and an optional screenshot taken during the last connection.
+You can clear this information at any time by deleting the relevant address book entries from VNC® Viewer.

 We need to collect and handle your personal information in these ways to perform the contract for your use of our software.

-When you use the Instant Support Application, or when you receive support from someone using VNC Connect’s Instant Support capability, you download and run the Instant Support Application.
+When you use the Instant Support Application, or when you receive support from someone using VNC® Connect’s Instant Support capability, you download and run the Instant Support Application.
 During the support session, we collect chat transcripts logging information about activities in the session.
-Logging information includes your IP address, the timings and results of activities such as session start/end, file transfer, elevation requests and reboot attempts.
+Logging information includes your IP address and the timings and results of activities such as session start/end, file transfer, elevation requests and reboot attempts.

 We need to collect and handle your personal information in these ways to perform our contract for the use of this software.

-Your information is only collected or handled if your VNC Server is cloud-joined, or if you have enabled the collection of anonymous usage data for analytics purposes.
+Your information is collected to perform a licence check, to provide service, or if you have allowed the collection of anonymous usage data for analytics purposes.

-If you have a cloud-joined VNC Server, we will collect and process information to allow you to identify the computer and remotely connect to it.
-The details collected include VNC Server application name, version, machine/device name and form factor, OS name and version and MAC addresses.
+If you have enabled cloud connectivity for VNC® Server, we will collect and process information to allow you to license the application correctly, identify the computer and remotely connect to it.
+The details collected include application name and version, machine/device name and form factor, OS name and version, and MAC addresses.

 We need to collect and handle your personal information in these ways to perform the contract for your use of our software.